keskival/behavior-trees-for-llm-chatbots/README.md

 - LLM Chatbot

 ![](eventplanner.png)

+The Behavior Tree is event-driven and is ticked only as things happen in the channel, or an event is emitted from a behavior.

 In the above example, the root node ticks all its children in parallel (parallelograms), and each of the children represent parallel goals of the system.